ChikangaTakudzwa/ChikangaTakudzwa/README.md

 - 👋 Hi, I’m @ChikangaTakudzwa
-- 👀 I’m interested in full stack web dev, cloud computing and open source even though i havent contributed to any open source yet i look forward to 😇
+- 👀 I’m interested in full stack web dev, cloud computing and open source😇
-- 🌱 I’m currently learning front end frameworks
+- 🌱 I’m currently learning javascript front end frameworks
-- 💞️ I’m looking to collaborate on open source, open source i want open source and other projects too 😅
+- 💞️ I’m looking to collaborate on open source, and some of my open source projects 😅
 - 📫 How to reach me chikangatakudzwa@outlook.com

 <!---